-Each of the funds in the Renaissance Investments family of funds (individually as a Fund, and collectively, as the Funds) is a mutual fund trust (except for Renaissance Global Real Estate Currency Neutral Fund and CIBC Global Growth Balanced Fund, which are unit trusts).
+Each of the funds in the Renaissance Investments family of funds (individually as a Fund, and collectively, as the Funds) is a mutual fund trust (except for Renaissance Global Real Estate Currency Neutral Fund, which is a unit trust).
 The Funds are organized under the laws of Ontario and governed by a declaration of trust (the Declaration of Trust).
 The address of the Funds' head office is 81 Bay Street, 20th Floor, CIBC Square, Toronto, Ontario, M5J 0E7.